equinusocio/astorinomattia.com/src/blog/accessible-icon-buttons-with-masks-and-svgs.md

 ---
 title: Accessible icon buttons with masks and SVG.
 date: '2019-10-20'
-abstract: "Let's try a new way to make accessible icon buttons with SVG's and CSS masks."
+metaDesc: "Let's try a new way to make accessible icon buttons with SVG's and CSS masks."
 tags:
   - css
   - accessibility